 Tactics are the reason an adversary wants to take a specific action.
 As malicious actors try to attack organizations, MITRE ATT&CK outlines the following tactics in its Enterprise section:

-• Collection: gathering data that helps achieve end goal
+• Collection: Gathering data helps achieve end goal

 While these may look like actions, they are really the outcomes of the various techniques that threat actors use.